Pre-requisites

 6. For “Protocol” and “Port”, choose HTTPS and keep the default port or enter a different port.

-7. In “Default actions”, select “Forward” and forward to the target group that contains your app name (mage-data-prep-production-tg by default)
+7. In “Default actions”, select “Forward to target groups” and forward to the target group that contains your app name (mage-data-prep-production-tg by default)

 8. In “Security Policy”, keep the default security policy.